 Game one:

-Similar to Friday’s matchup, each group commenced off with zeros inside the first frames.
+Like Friday’s matchup, each group commenced with zeros inside the first frames.
 Augustana starter Ashley Mickschl picked up two strikeouts within the first inning by myself and confronted simply seven batters in the first frames.
-Maggie Kadrlik picked the up the Vikings first hit of the game within the second inning, but Augustana couldn’t push the run across.
-Kara McDougall had some other Viking hit in the 0.33.
-In the lowest of the 1/3, Mickschl bumped into trouble however got out of a -on, two-out jam.
+Maggie Kadrlik picked up the Viking’s first hit of the game within the second inning, but Augustana couldn’t push the run across.
+Kara McDougall had some other Viking hits in the 0.33.
+In the lowest of the 1/3, Mickschl bumped into trouble; however got out of a -on, two-out jam.
 Mickschl pitched five innings,

 Game :

 Following a coin turn, teams traded dugouts because the Vikings took over as the house team for the game.
-The game marked the seventh and very last time Augustana and Winona State squared up this season.
-Winona State scored a run inside the pinnacle of the first, however, the Vikings answered in their first at-bat.
-NSIC Freshman of the Year Mary Pardo released a solo home run extra than 50 toes over the left subject fence, knotting the game up at 1-1.
+The game marked the seventh and last time Augustana and Winona State squared up this season.
+Winona State scored a run inside the pinnacle of the first.
+However, the Vikings answered in their first at-bat.
+NSIC Freshman of the Year Mary Pardo released a solo home run over 50 toes over the left subject fence, knotting the game up at 1-1.
 Mickschl pitched into the second one, but her day would cease after two innings pitched with one run allowed.
-Amber Elliott pitched 1.1 innings for the Vikings, amassing a couple of strikeouts.
+Amber Elliott pitched 1.1 innings for the Vikings, amassing several strikeouts.

 The Augustana offense went lower back to work in the 0.33.
 Kendall Cornick blooped a double down the left area line, and then Shannon Petersen came up with an RBI unmarried up the center.
-After 3 whole, Augustana had built a 2-1 lead.
+After three whole, Augustana had built a 2-1 lead.
 Winona State responded with a solo domestic run, but the Viking offense replied inside the fourth.
-Samantha Eisenreich and Maggie Dunnett walked to start the frame before Becca Koupal got here to pinch run for Eisenreich.
-Now with two outs, Mickschl added a grasp single up the middle, scoring Koupal for the game-triumphing run.
+Samantha Eisenreich and Maggie Dunnett walked to start the frame before Becca Koupal got here to pinch-run for Eisenreich.
+With two outs, Mickschl added a grasp single up the middle, scoring Koupal for the game-triumphing run.